 Beginning in the 1980s Seattle’s Department of Neighborhoods reinforced a sense of ownership and investment in defined areas for newly re-engaged community councils.
 I knew the founders of the Wedgwood Community Council, Frank & Dorothy Brancato, and I have written about how they re-started activism in Wedgwood.

 Wedgwood’s neighborhood features and commercial district

 Wedgwood is a residential neighborhood with a vibrant commercial district along its central arterial, 35th Ave NE.
 Wedgwood has banks, businesses, coffee shops, churches, park/playfields, restaurants, stores, public & private schools, a fire station and the main post office for the 98115 zip code.
 Here’s a link to the City of Seattle neighborhood map (misspelled Wedgewood!!!!)

 Wedgwood’s most unique space, The Gathering Place at Hunter Tree Farm, was created in 2011, a public-private partnership for a usable outdoor meeting area.
-The Gathering Place initiative was coordinated by Wedgwood’s community council which plans activities, partners with other organizations and is involved in many issues such as emergency preparedness, land use, park acquisition, streets and traffic safety, and future development.
+The site of The Gathering Place at 7744 35th Ave NE, next to the post office, is owned by Hunter Farms and is used for their annual Christmas tree sales.

 The Gathering Place initiative was coordinated by volunteers from several neighborhood groups with permission of the Hunter family, a great example of cooperation for the benefit of the Wedgwood neighborhood.
 The plan for use of the Gathering Place included emphasis on sustainability and a practice site for emergency preparedness.